-MVP and its contracting entities are accountable to CMS for any functions and responsibilities described in the Medicare Advantage regulations and Medicare laws.
-MVP retains ultimate responsibility to ensure regulations and laws are satisfied.
+MVP and its contracting entities are individually accountable to CMS for any functions and responsibilities described in the Medicare Advantage regulations and Medicare laws.
+As the managed care organization, however, MVP understands and acknowledges that CMS will hold MVP responsible for the compliance of its contracted providers and other entities.